Estimated reading time: 6 minutes

 • Checking references

 Recent research has revealed that many candidates exaggerate skills and experience on their CVs.
 To prevent any time wasting, it’s recommended that you take the time to check references on your selection of top CVs to validate any claims.

 HR adviser interview questions

-Whether you’re writing senior HR advisor interview questions or questions suited to a junior candidate, you’ll need to ensure that you explore emotional intelligence, analytical skills and how well a candidate can support and assist with digital innovation in the workplace.
+Whether you’re writing interview questions for a senior HR advisor or questions suited to a junior HR candidate, you’ll need to ensure that you explore emotional intelligence, analytical skills and how well a candidate can support and assist with digital innovation in the workplace.